Garmin Connect outage: workouts start syncing as services begin to recover

 - The best Garmin watches you can buy

-We've found that we're still unable to see a list of recent workouts, recent steps and other historic data in the app, but the ability to sync runs is a sign that Garmin's systems are in the process of recovering.
+We've found that we're still unable to see a list of recent workouts, recent steps and other historic data in Garmin Connect, but the ability to sync workouts is a sign that Garmin's systems are in the process of recovering.

 Reconnected